wburns/Minikube-Infinispan/README.md

 The grafana console should now be accesible via `http://<minikube-ip>:30901` The login for the security user and password in the previous step can be used to log in

+It can take some time to the `http://<minikube-ip>:30901` be available.

 ## setup grafana
-We now need to add a datasource for Grafana under Configuration Add a Prometheus data source
+We now need to add a datasource for Grafana under Configuration.
+Don't forget to login.

+Add a Prometheus data source

 For the URL I just put the exposed minikube ip and port from the node.
 Technically you can use the service exposed ip to the kubernetes cluster as well.

 ## Add your dashboard
 Infinispan will eventually install it automatically no matter the order, but that isn't in yet.
+You can import `dashboard.json`

+### Troubleshooting Dashboard
+If the values are not reported to the Dashboard, try hit the configuration dashboad button and submit the same in the variables form